autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/manual-calibration.md

-# Generic calibration for all sensors
+# Manual calibration for all sensors

 ## Overview